Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 \subsection{Special homeomorphisms}

-In the present section we consider additional homeomorphic gluing functions that we shall add to the elementary objects as they bring out special properties of already considered elementary hypersurfaces and regions.
-Concerning the standard interval $I$ we note that there is an orientation preserving homeomorphism, i.e., a \emph{gluing function} that maps $I$ to $\overline{I}$.
-Let us call a standard choice for this $f_{I,\overline{I}}:I \to \overline{I}$.
-We can then compose $f_{I,\overline{I}}$ with its orientation reversed version $\overline{f_{I,\overline{I}}}$ that we shall also denote by $f_{\overline{I},I}$.
-The composition $f_{\overline{I},I}\circ f_{I,\overline{I}}$ is an orientation preserving homeomorphism from $I$ to itself.
-It is clear that we may choose $f_{I,\overline{I}}$ in such a special way that this composition is the identity, i.e., so that $f_{I,\overline{I}}$ and $f_{\overline{I},I}$ are mutually inverse.
-We shall do so.
-Additionally, we impose as a consistency condition with $f_{I\sqcup I,I}$ the commutativity of the following diagram:
+In this section we consider additional homeomorphic gluing functions that we shall add to the elementary objects as they bring out special properties of already considered elementary hypersurfaces and regions.
+Concerning the standard interval $I$ we note that there are orientation preserving homeomorphisms that map $I$ to $\overline{I}$.
+For example, if we identify $I$ with the unit interval $[0,1]$, then the homeomorphism $t\mapsto (1-t)$ has this property.